rjferrier/opiter/README.md

 ```

 An options tree may be collapsed to form a single list of options
 dictionaries.
-Each of these `OptionsDict`s merges a combination of
+Each `OptionsDict` merges a combination of items
-options which can be accessed either through the usual dictionary
+which can be accessed either through the usual dictionary syntax or
-syntax or through the dot operator.
-There is also a `get_string`
+through the dot operator.
+There is also a `get_string` method which
-method which can be used to identify the combination.
+can be used to identify the combination.

 ```python
 options_dicts = options_tree.collapse()